Prenatal care: 3rd trimester visits

 You will likely have plenty of questions as your due date approaches.
 Is it OK to have sex?
 How will I know when I'm in labor?
 What's the best way to manage the pain?
 Should I create a birth plan?
 Ask away!
 Feeling prepared can help calm your nerves before delivery.

-Also, be sure to discuss symptoms that should cause you to call your health care provider, such as vaginal bleeding or fluid leaking from the vagina, as well as when and how to contact your health care provider once labor begins.
+Also, be sure to discuss signs that should cause you to call your health care provider, such as vaginal bleeding or fluid leaking from the vagina, as well as when and how to contact your health care provider once labor begins.